La Feria Independent School District: Dress and grooming codes

-The 1960s brought tremendous changes and disturbances to the American educational system.
+Desegregation

 Although the decision in Brown v.
 Board of Education in 1954 mandated an end to segregation, La Feria Consolidated Independent School District (LFCISD) and many other school districts throughout the United States failed to comply with desegregation mandates.
 In the 1960s La Feria had five schools: La Feria High School; Lincoln Junior High, Franklin D. Roosevelt, Robert E. Lee, and Sam Houston.
 Sam Houston Elementary School (1-4) was also known as the Mexican School.
 It was a segregated school for Mexican and Mexican American students.
 In rare instances, Mexican American students were admitted to Robert E. Lee Elementary School upon the insistence of parents and the approval of school administration.

 In addition to the white school campus located at Robert E. Lee Elementary, Robert E. Lee housed 4th and 5th grade Mexican and Mexican American students at the original, two story High School [old] building.
 Corporal punishment was the discipline of choice and administered on a daily basis to Mexican and Mexican American students who spoke Spanish at the Robert E. Lee campus.

 It was an administrative decision that determined whether or not 3rd grade students attending Sam Houston would be promoted to Robert E. Lee [i.e., the Anglo campus] after the completion of the third grade, or remain at Sam Houston Elementary for the completion of the fourth grade.
 Though attending the same school at Robert E. Lee, separate classrooms divided Anglo students from Mexican and Mexican American students.
 This did not change at Roosevelt school which was a 5th and 6th grade campus.
 The segregation continued through Lincoln Junior High.
 By the 1970s, the High School was not segregated.
 There were some Mexican American students who were exceptions to this rule of racial segregation and were placed in predominantly Anglo classrooms.
 These students were often children who had a strong command of the English language, and whose parents were educated and of middle class social economic status.
 Such parents did not want their children attending school with Mexicans and/or Spanish speaking Mexican American children.
 This basically constituted a type of class discrimination among Mexican Americans.